ADSFAaron/GamePlatform/README.md

 > The whole world belongs to you.
 > If your happiness depends on money, you will never be happy with yourself.
 > Stop trying to control.
+> Nothing in the world is as soft and yielding as water.
 >